geocolumbus/springbootgroovycli/README.md

 ## Client Side Code

-The client side code is the html in the templates folder and the css in the static folder.
+The client side code is just html in the templates folder and css in the static/css folder.